Senzing/senzingapi-runtime/docs/codebuild-cicd.md

 ## Design considerations

-When designing this pipeline, a couple of factors were considered.
-First, I liked the simplicity and convenience of github actions.
-It was easy to setup, and it provided me with the convenience of notification built in.
-When a github action fails, it would block the pull request and send a notifiction via email to the developer by default.
-Additionally, it was easy to setup, simply put a yaml file in the .github/workflows folder and you are good to go.
-This allows developers to take charge and customize their own pipeline.
+The following are some design considerations when building this pipeline.

+1. Simplicity

+The setup for this pipeline should be simple and intuitive for a developer to use.
+Similar to github actions, the developer would just need to make modifications to buildspec file to customize their own test/deploy pipeline.

+2. Convenience

+The pipeline should come with certain features out of the box.
+E.g. when a test fails, it should immediately block the pull request and notify the developer via email.

+3. Access to resource

-I also like the access to a vast ecosystem that codebuild offers.
-One shortfall for github is that it is rather limited in the environment that it provides.
-Whereas in codebuild, it has access to the full suite of products that are available in AWS e.g. lambda, cloudformation, ecs.
-This grants a developer the power to create more sophisticated test cases, e.g. recreating an environment and testing if the code change breaks anything within that environment.
+The pipeline should have access to a vast number of resources.
+One major shortfall for github action is that it is rather limited in its environment, whereas codebuild has access to a full suite of products that are available in AWS (e.g. lambda, cloudformation).

-With what is mentioned above, this ci/cd pipeline uses both github actions and codebuild, so that we are able to marry the benefits from each product.
+To achieve the design considerations above, the pipeline a mix of both github actions and codebuild, so that it is able to reap the benefits from each product.

 ## Configure test pipeline